mujju-212/quickcart/backend/README.md

-# Blinkit Backend
+# QuickCart Backend

-A modular Flask-based backend for the Blinkit clone application.
+A modular Flask-based backend for the QuickCart application.

 ## 📁 Project Structure